eddiemoore/angular-spotify/README.md

 ####Get a Playlist’s Tracks
 Get full details of the tracks of a playlist owned by a Spotify user.
+Requires the ```playlist-read-private``` scope.
 ```javascript
 Spotify.getPlaylistTracks('user_id', 'playlist_id', options);
 ```